 Since opening to the public in 2010, San Francisco’s Pier 24 has quickly established itself as one of America’s premiere photographic institutions.
 The space, dramatically situated under the city’s Bay Bridge, is a meticulously converted warehouse, which has been transformed into a contemplative environment for viewing photographic works.

 Below, we interview Pier 24’s founding director Chris McCall, who has led the space since its inception.
-We spoke with him at length, touching upon the history of the collection, his views on the Pier’s distinctive visitor experience and much more.
+We’re delighted that Chris has agreed to be a member of this year’s jury for the LensCulture Art Photography Awards, and in this interview, he touches on the history of Pier 24’s collection, his views on their distinctive visitor experience, and much more.

-CM: Andy and Mary Pilara went to see the Arbus retrospective hanging at the San Francisco Museum of Modern Art (SFMOMA).
-In the second-to-last room, Andy confronted works from her “Untitled” series.
+Chris McCall: Andy and Mary Pilara went to see the Arbus retrospective hanging at the San Francisco Museum of Modern Art (SFMOMA).
+In the second-to-last room, Andy confronted works from her Untitled series.
 Upon seeing these pictures, he became so emotional, he had to leave the room.
 It was the first time he was conscious of being moved by a photograph.
 But not only did it move him—it also challenged him.
 And this is a key.

-When people start collecting art, there are more accessible kinds of work and then certain bodies of work that take longer to understand.
-Arbus’ “Untitled” series is definitely one of the latter.
+When people start collecting art, there are more accessible kinds of work, and then there are certain bodies of work that take longer to understand.
+Arbus’ Untitled series is definitely one of the latter.
 These aren’t pretty pictures of flowers or beautiful portraits by Avedon—this is difficult work.
 It features people who we usually don’t look at and, as a society, try to hide away.
 It can take many collectors a while to even consider acquiring such images—but that’s exactly where Pier 24 started.

 Installation view: The Inaugural Exhibition, March 16, 2010–June 16, 2010.